usegalaxy-eu/website/index-microgalaxy.md

 {:toc}

-# Join the microGalaxy Community
+# Join the μGalaxy Community

 Anybody interested in microbiology in Galaxy is welcome to join our microGalaxy interest group! <strong>Everybody is Welcome!</strong>